By Peru specialist Anna

 Try the Salkantay Trek, an alternative Inca Trail

-Salkantay was the Incas’ most sacred mountain, and it’s still worshipped by local people.
+Salkantay was the Incas’ most sacred mountain, and it’s still worshiped by local people.
 This eponymous trek takes you to Machu Picchu via a circuit of towering Andean scenery.
 It’s a trail of contrasts.
 You’ll go from austere mountain terrain, passing needle-like peaks, to valleys of orchards and coffee plantations.
 There are fewer ruins than on the Inca Trail, but the paths are less crowded.

 Rather than walk into the site via the Sun Gate, you’ll arrive at Aguas Calientes.
 You’ll stay the night here before visiting Machu Picchu the next day.

 If time and money allow, I’d opt for the longer six-day Salkantay Trek rather than the four-day camping version.
 The pace is slower, giving you more time to take it all in and get used to the altitude.
-You’ll also stay in cosy, comfortable mountain lodges — a definite bonus, given how the temperature in the Andes can plummet at night.
+You’ll also stay in cozy, comfortable mountain lodges — a definite bonus, given how the temperature in the Andes can plummet at night.

 The lodges are an experience in themselves.
 I even zip-lined across a gorge to reach one (although this isn’t compulsory).
 At the other end of the scale, I spent my penultimate night relaxing in a hot tub, gazing at the Milky Way.
 Far from any light pollution, the skies were crystal clear.